Midlothian campaign: Content

-Gladstone's speeches covered the entire range of national policy, he gave his large audiences an advanced course in the principles of government that was both magisterial and exciting.
-The major speeches constitute a statement of the Liberal philosophy of government, reinforced by the fervour of his own deeply-held Anglican faith.
+Gladstone's speeches covered the entire range of national policy.
+He gave his large audiences an advanced course in the principles of government that was both magisterial and exciting.
+The major speeches constitute a statement of the Liberal philosophy of government, reinforced by the fervor of his own deeply-held Anglican faith.
 Scotland, at this time, was a nation fixated on the promotion of this sort of religious and moral rectitude and probity.
 His focus was usually on foreign affairs.
 Gladstone presented his commitment to a world community, governed by law, protecting the weak.
 His vision of the ideal world order combined universalism and inclusiveness; he appealed to group feeling, the sense of concern for others, rising eventually to the larger picture of the unity of mankind.